henrykironde/drafts/README.md

 ##### Retreiver

-    over 60 issues on the retriever to be covered.
+    Over 60 issues on the retriever to be covered.

 ###### Core Parts: